 - Can make two kinds of pasta ( spaghetti and rigatoni), although you can buy more dies from the company.

 “It’s one of my life goals to make delicious homemade pasta.
-In that mission, I’ve used a couple of electric pasta extruders, but they both broke in short order.
+In that mission, I’ve used a couple of electric ones, but they both broke in short order.
 That’s why I decided to make the switch to a hand crank one.
 This thing is bulletproof, and not only that, it works super well.”

-Do you want to find out more about this popular hand crank pasta extruder?
+Do you want to find out more about this popular hand-crank pasta extruder?
 Click the button below to check for the lowest prices and don’t forget to check and see if this product is eligible for fast, free shipping with a Prime membership:

 #5: Spaetzle Classic Pasta Extruder by Westmark